alfonsogomez28/ELK-install-automation/README.md

 # Cloud Network

-Collection of Linux Scripts and Ansible Scripts create to help ease ELK server startup.
+Collection of Linux Scripts and Ansible Scripts created to help ease ELK server startup.

 Most of the scripts are used to configure cloud servers with different docker containers.